New £100m Visitor Attraction In Belfast Expected To Open By 2030

 The design team supporting Belfast Stories includes a partnership between Oslo-based architects Snøhetta, the firm responsible for designing the Oslo Opera House and the 9/11 Memorial Pavilion in New York, and Belfast-based TODD Architects, who are leading on the architectural and structural design.

-"The project will regenerate this part of Belfast city centre, and we believe it has the potential to change how both residents and visitors interact with and navigate the city," said Daniel Berlin, senior architect at Snøhetta.
+“The project will regenerate this part of Belfast city centre, and we believe it has the potential to change how both residents and visitors interact with and navigate the city,” said Daniel Berlin, a senior architect at Snøhetta.

 ADVERTISEMENT

-"It is a genuine privilege to be a working on such a transformational project and collectively we all have the opportunity to create a calling card for the city internationally.”
+“It is a genuine privilege to be a working on such a transformational project, and collectively, we all have the opportunity to create a calling card for the city, internationally.”

-The Belfast Stories Public Consultation will run for 14 weeks until February 23, 2025.
+The Belfast Stories public consultation will run for 14 weeks, until 23 February 2025.